Luka-Personal/Weather-Forecast-Project/README.md

 - Search for weather in any location using a search bar
 - Use your device's geolocation to display the weather in your current location
-- See the current temperature, humidity, and wind speed and many others
+- See the current temperature, humidity, wind speed and many others
 - See the forecast for the next 5 days

 ## APIs used